Jako/RememberThis/core/components/rememberthis/docs/usage.md

 rememberthis.list | An array of associative arrays of element identifiers and element itemproperties in the remembered list. rememberthis.count | The count of added elements in the list

-###System Settings
+### System Settings

-The RememberThis system settings are prefixed by **rememberthis.** and are located in the rememberthis namespace.
+RememberThis uses the following system settings in the namespace `rememberthis`.

 Property | Description | Default
 ---- | ----------- | -------
-rowTpl | Row template for the list output. | tplRememberThisRow outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter addTpl | Template for the add link. | tplRememberThisAdd noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript showZeroCount | Show Zero Values in template. | yes itemTitleTpl | Template for one list item. | tplRememberThisItemTitle ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh tvPrefix | Prefix for template variables in template chunks. | tv. addQuery | Query key, used to add xPDO objects as elements to the list. | add deleteQuery | Query key, used to remove elements from the list. | delete language | Snippet language. | current **cultureKey** tplPath | Base path for template chunks using @FILE binding. | `{assets_path}elements/chunks/` packagename | xPDO package name where the added data is retreived from.
+rememberthis.rowTpl | Row template for the list output. | tplRememberThisRow rememberthis.outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter rememberthis.addTpl | Template for the add link. | tplRememberThisAdd rememberthis.noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults rememberthis.scriptTpl | Template for the javascript call. | tplRememberThisScript rememberthis.showZeroCount | Show Zero Values in template. | yes rememberthis.itemTitleTpl | Template for one list item. | tplRememberThisItemTitle rememberthis.ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh rememberthis.tvPrefix | Prefix for template variables in template chunks. | tv. rememberthis.addQuery | Query key, used to add xPDO objects as elements to the list. | add rememberthis.deleteQuery | Query key, used to remove elements from the list. | delete rememberthis.language | Snippet language. | current **cultureKey** rememberthis.tplPath | Base path for template chunks using @FILE binding. | `{assets_path}elements/chunks/` rememberthis.packagename | xPDO package name where the added data is retreived from.
 If empty, the data is retrieved from resources.
-The data row is selected by the id of the resource or by the `keyname` column of the `classname` xPDO class. | - classname | xPDO classname where the added data is retreived from. | - keyname | xPDO class keyname to retrieve one data row. | id joins | Joins defined in the xPDO class, to retreive the added data. | - jQueryPath | Path to jQuery script. | - includeScripts | Include javascripts (at the end of the body). | Yes includeCss | Include css (at the end of the head). | Yes debug | Display debug informations[^6]. | No
+The data row is selected by the id of the resource or by the `keyname` column of the `classname` xPDO class. | - rememberthis.classname | xPDO classname where the added data is retreived from. | - rememberthis.keyname | xPDO class keyname to retrieve one data row. | id rememberthis.joins | Joins defined in the xPDO class, to retreive the added data. | - rememberthis.jQueryPath | Path to jQuery script. | - rememberthis.includeScripts | Include javascripts (at the end of the body). | Yes rememberthis.includeCss | Include css (at the end of the head). | Yes rememberthis.debug | Display debug informations[^6]. | No

 [^6]: **CAUTION**: If you display the RememberThisList snippet call multiple on the page, all snippet calls have to be different, to show the debug information.